proxy-wasm/spec/abi-versions/vNEXT/README.md

 Opens named queue (`queue_name_data`, `queue_name_size`).

-If `create_if_not_exist` is `true` and there is no shared queue with that name, then it will be created.
+If `create_if_not_exist` is `true` and there is no shared queue with the given name, then it will be created.

 Items can be enqueued/dequeued on the opened queue using [`proxy_enqueue_shared_queue`] and/or [`proxy_dequeue_shared_queue`]